Forged in Blood: The Battle of Saule and the Birth of Eastern Europe

 The Marshes of Death

-The exact location of the Battle of Saule is still debated by historians, but the consensus places it in a marshy valley near a river called Saule.
-The terrain was entirely unsuitable for mounted warfare.
-The heavy rains had turned the ground into a morass.
-The Sword Brethren found themselves in a vulnerable position, likely on a narrow strip of dry land, flanked by swamps that bogged down their horses and prevented them from forming their signature heavy cavalry charge.
-The Samogitian army, made up of light infantry perfectly adapted to such conditions, held the firm ground of the surrounding forest edges.
-They did not need to maneuver; they simply had to hold their ground and let the terrain destroy the enemy.
+The exact location of the Battle of Saule is still debated by historians, but the consensus places it somewhere in the marshy lowlands near a river or stream called Saule—possibly the modern Musė River or its tributaries in northern Lithuania.
+The terrain was entirely unsuitable for the type of mounted warfare at which the Sword Brethren excelled.
+The heavy autumn rains had turned the already marshy ground into a waterlogged morass that sucked at horses' hooves and men's boots.
+The Sword Brethren found themselves in a vulnerable position, likely on a narrow strip of firm ground, flanked by swamps and bogs that bogged down their horses and prevented them from forming their signature heavy cavalry charge.
+Visibility was poor, with mist rising from the wetlands and the forest edge obscuring enemy movements.
+This was not a battlefield of the crusaders' choosing; it was a battlefield of Vykintas's design.

 The Samogitian Assault